Goxore/gxrfetch/README.md

 * \<I> - make text italic
 * \<BI> - make text bold and italic
 * [module] - module to insert (name,cpu,cores,bat,mem,os,distro,kernel,shell,term,col,col2)
+* [\[date]] - insert any bash command into double square brackets, and it will be replaced with it's output

-[gpu] module is also avaliable, but highly discouraged to use, as it decreases performance [env] desktop environment, if avaliable
+[gpu] module is also avaliable, but highly discouraged to use, as it decreases performance

+[env] desktop environment, if avaliable